Vehicle identification number: Worked example

 With a check digit of X, the VIN 1M8GDM9A_KP042788 is written 1M8GDM9AXKP042788.

 A VIN with straight-ones (seventeen consecutive 1s) has the nice feature that its check digit 1 matches the calculated value 1.
 This is because a value of one multiplied by 89 (sum of weights) is 89, and 89 divided by 11 is 8 with remainder 1/11; thus 1 is the check digit.
 This is a way to test a VIN-check algorithm.

 VIN scanning

-The VIN is marked in multiple locations; normally in the lower corner of the windshield on the driver's side, under the bonnet next to latch, at the front end of the vehicle frame, and inside the door pillar on the driver's side.
+The VIN is marked in multiple locations: normally in the lower corner of the windscreen on the driver's side, under the bonnet next to the latch, at the front end of the vehicle frame, and inside the door pillar on the driver's side.
 On newer vehicles VINs may be optically read with barcode scanners or digital cameras, or digitally read via OBD-II.
 There are smartphone applications that can pass the VIN to websites to decode the VIN.